Tejas2620/DeepFake-Detection-Using-GAN/README.md

 The model is based on GAN architecture, specifically designed for detecting manipulated videos.
 Detailed explanation of the model architecture and training process can be found [here](#).

 ## Results
-The model achieves an accuracy of **XX%** on the test dataset.
+The model achieves an accuracy of **87.58%** on the test dataset.
 Below are some sample results:

 ![Generated Fake Images using StyleGAN](./image.png)